 So, where does all the authoritative travel information and up-to-date guidelines come from?
 The best resource for UK travellers is the Foreign and Commonwealth Office.

 FCO travel advice provides informative help for British nationals overseas.

 The traveller checklist is an invaluable service.
 It helps UK citizens make informed decisions on foreign travel in another country.

 Even so, the FCO also assess the risks of civil unrest, natural disasters, and terror attacks.
 It is wise to heed their advice against travelling to regions or countries with these issues.

 They highlight the security guidelines to follow while traveling or living abroad.
 But, you will find other resources useful too (e.g. blogs, social media, and forums).

 This help section is a checklist that contains essential UK travel advice abroad.
 The foreign travel advice and tips include situations of safety and security.
 It covers border entry requirements, health, and travel warnings.

-BENEFITS OVERSEAS: You might be able to continue claiming benefits abroad even if you live or travel overseas.
-Check which countries have social security arrangements with the United Kingdom.
+You might be able to continue claiming benefits abroad even if you live or travel overseas.
+Find out which countries have social security arrangements with the United Kingdom.

-TERRORIST ACTS: Find out how to claim compensation for victims of terrorism abroad of the United Kingdom.
-Check the eligibility criteria and a list of recent acts of terrorism covered.
+Find out how to claim compensation for victims of terrorism abroad of the United Kingdom.
+Check out the eligibility criteria and a list of recent acts of terrorism covered.